namit-vernekar/TSA-Data-Science-and-Analytics-/README.md

 ## Tools & Technologies

-- **Python** — Pandas (data wrangling), Matplotlib (visualization)
+- **Python** — Pandas, Matplotlib, Seaborn
 - **Excel** — data cleaning and supplementary analysis
-- **Zillow Housing Data** — primary dataset source
+- **Zillow Housing Data** — primary dataset sources

 ## Methodology

-1. Collected and cleaned state-level housing cost data from Zillow
+1. Collected and cleaned different types of pricing data from Zillow
 2. Merged with income data to compute income-to-housing cost ratios
-3. Wrangled and structured the dataset using Pandas
+3. Structured the dataset with Pandas
-4. Built visualizations in Matplotlib to compare affordability across states/regions
+4. Used Matplotlib and Seaborn to create visualizations
-5. Interpreted results to identify regions with the greatest cost-of-living disparity
+5. Looked at conclusions/analysis from correlations and visualizations created
 6. Documented the full process in the TSA competition portfolio

-## Key Insight
+## Key Insights

-The analysis highlights how income-to-housing cost ratios vary significantly by region, pointing to areas of the U.S. where housing affordability is under the greatest strain relative to local incomes.
+Housing prices have grown faster than median household income for the past 25 years, and the gap has grown since the pandemic.
+At the state level, house prices and income are strongly correlated (0.8) but at the county level only moderately so (0.65), suggesting that other factors also drive affordability.
+States such as California and Hawaii are showing extreme unaffordability, and the top 20 metro areas — where nearly 40% of the U.S. population lives — are seeing the steepest price-to-income differences in the country.

 ## Full Documentation

 See [`portfolio/`](./portfolio) for the complete TSA Documentation Portfolio, including detailed methodology, charts, and competition write-up.

-## Author

-**Namit Vernekar**
-Ardrey Kell High School — Technology Student Association (TSA)